-Part Singing in the Rain, part Chinese folk tale, part synchronised swimming competition and part Evil Knievel stunt show; the House of Dancing Water is completely unique and truly spectacular.
-Featuring water stunts, circus acrobatics, theater, Chinese and Western classical music, and – of course – some Kung Fu, this is a sit back in your seat, be amazed, slap-bang blockbuster.
+Part Singing in the Rain, part Chinese folktale, part synchronized swimming competition and part Evil Knievel stunt show, the House of Dancing Water is completely unique and truly spectacular.
+Featuring water stunts, circus acrobatics, theater, Chinese and Western classical music, and, of course, some Kung Fu, this is a sit back in your seat, be amazed, slap-bang blockbuster.

 Ignore the poor storyline and go and see the House of the Dancing Water.
 It’s 80 minutes of truly spectacular action.
 The Kung Fu and wire stunts owe much too Cantonese culture’s martial arts culture and it’s incredible to see them in a theatrical setting, while the motorcycle stunts are absolute scene stealers.

 With the decline of ZAIA at the Venetian Macau, the House of Dancing Water is by far and away the best show in Macau. if you stump up for just one show, this should be the one.

 Demand for House of the Dancing Water tickets is high and you’re advised to book ahead.
 Prices range from HK$480 – HK$880, excluding pricey VIP tickets.
 It’s also worth mentioning that seats in the front few rows are close to the stage and you will get splashed and get wet.
 Kids seem to love it while adults who have to sit through 80 minutes in damp Levis are usually less impressed.
 There are usually at least two shows daily.

 There are also tickets available as part of hotel stay packages at the Hard Rock Hotel in Macau although you won't generally be saving a huge deal of the face price of tickets.